 You can click on an individual computer’s name to see its details page.
 Here you can see various details of the device, shown in different tabs.
 These include operating system, network information, protection status, installed Kaspersky applications, active policies, plus running protection components and tasks.
 On the Events page, you can see detailed information on malware detection and remediation.

 The screenshot below illustrates three separate stages of dealing with one malware sample, namely detection, backup copy being made, and deletion:

 The Device Selections page lets you find devices in pre-configured groups.
 Examples include Databases are outdated and Devices with Critical Status.
 These allow you to easily identify any devices on the network that need your attention.

 Users & Roles section

 Amongst other things, the Operations tab contains Licensing and Repositories.
 The latter includes the quarantine functions, installation packages, and details of the hardware on managed devices.
-Under Patch Management\Software Vulnerabilities you can see missing Windows Updates (amongst other things):
+Under Patch Management\Software Updates you can see missing Windows Updates (amongst other things):

 Discovery & Deployment section

 This includes various features for discovering unmanaged devices on the network, and deploying software to them.
 Discovery lets you look for devices on the network using various categories such as domain membership or IP address range.
 Unassigned Devices shows computers that have been found on the network but are as yet unmanaged.